greglook/merkle-db/DESIGN.md

 ### Partitions

-Partitions represent contiguous ranges of records, sorted by primary key.
-The data for records are stored in _tablets_, which are linked from each partition.
+Partitions hold contiguous non-overlapping ranges of records, sorted by primary key.
+The records' field data is stored in _tablets_, which are linked from each partition.

-Unlike the internal nodes, partitions contain significantly more entries than the index branching factor.
-When partitions grow above this (configurable) limit, they are split into two smaller partitions to enable better parallelism when processing the table.
+Unlike the internal nodes, partitions may contain significantly more entries than the index tree's branching factor.
+When partitions grow above this limit, they are split into two smaller partitions to enable better parallelism when processing the table.

 Tables may define _families_ of fields which are often accessed together, as a storage optimization for queries.
 Each family of fields will be written in